reactive/data-client/docs/api/useInvalidator.md

 ): (params: Params) => void;
 ```

-Mostly useful for imperatively invalidating the cache, with a similar signiature to
+Mostly useful for imperatively invalidating the cache, with a similar signature to
 [useFetcher](./useFetcher).
 When used in conjunction with `invalidIfStale` it can force a
 component to re-suspend even if it has already fetched the data.